 Noritake Azalea: The World’s Most Collected Dinnerware Pattern

+Azalea deserves special attention because its collecting depth and complexity go far beyond a typical dinnerware pattern.
+The Larkin Company distributed Azalea pieces as premiums to soap-purchasing customers for roughly 20 years, meaning virtually every piece entered American households one at a time.
 Noritake produced more than 200 different Azalea items, including forms that have no equivalent in any other pattern: a toast rack, a tea strainer with holder, a syrup jug with underplate, a mustard pot, a game plate, and two different wall plaques.
-The Noritake Collectors’ Society has documented every known Azalea piece and assigned them rarity rankings.
 The rarest Azalea pieces — the wall plaque with fruit border, the divided relish, and the compote — can sell for $100 to $300 each in excellent condition.

 How to Identify Your Noritake Pattern

-For post-1930s pieces, the backstamp itself usually includes a pattern number starting with two letters and several digits (e.g., ‘N 2271’ or simply ‘2271’).
+Most Noritake pieces produced from the 1930s onward have a pattern number or pattern name on the backstamp.
+For post-1930s pieces, the backstamp itself usually includes a pattern number starting with two letters and several digits (e.g., “N 2271” or simply “2271”).
 These pattern numbers can be cross-referenced with Replacements Ltd.’s online database, which maintains one of the most comprehensive Noritake pattern archives available.
-Simply search the number or describe the pattern’s dominant colors and motif.
+For Azalea specifically, the Noritake Collectors’ Society maintains a complete database of every Azalea piece with piece numbers and production dates.

 Noritake Moriage and Decorative Pieces

 Moriage refers to a Japanese decorative technique where slip (liquid clay) was applied in raised relief to create three-dimensional decorative elements on the surface of porcelain before firing.
 Noritake used moriage extensively on decorative pieces from the Nippon era through the 1920s, producing vases, chocolate pots, tea sets, and decorative plates with raised floral, dragon, and geometric designs.
-Moriage pieces are among the most prized Noritake collectibles because the technique requires exceptional skill and the results are visually striking.
+A moriage Noritake vase with fine multi-color floral decoration in excellent condition can sell for $100 to $400.
+Dragon-decorated moriage pieces, particularly dragon chocolate pots and dragon tea sets, can sell for $150 to $600 for a complete set in very good condition.

 Caring for Vintage Noritake China